 - You have a structured way of working;

-- You are fully committed to serve MAK for one year.
+- You are fully committed to serve MAK.

 Now you know about the general responsibilities, rewards and requirements it might be interesting to have a look at the specific board positions.